HFahlstedt/ng-pug-inline-template-loader/readme.md

 }
 ```

-In your Typescript file you need to use back-ticks (`) to make this loader convert the markup:
+In your Typescript file you need to use back-ticks (`) surrounding the template, to make this loader convert the markup:

 ```javascript
 import { app } from './app.module';